 From 1960’s to 1970’s the Latin American sociologists and economists, were intellectually motivated to search for scientific answers to the dramatic social problems, and to analyse the endogenous and external factors who impeded the growth of the economy and the distribution of the national wealth.

-Next: Post Pinochet’s political parties, were all of then renegades of their own principles, enchanted by the institutional tramp created by Pinochet’s Constitutional advisers and educational think tank, all off them, passionated followers of the economic principles and theories of Milton Friedman’s school of thinking.
+All of Post Pinochet’s political parties were renegades of their own principles, enchanted by the institutional tramp created by Pinochet’s Constitutional advisers and educational think tank, all of them, passionated followers of the economic principles and theories of Milton Friedman’s school of thinking.
 The Chilean population was subjugated by a commercial transformation, which crated a false illusion to the population to become rich with monetary credits and commercial facilities operating in a free small market economy dependable of the export of raw materials, a basic agriculture and with low educational standards.
 Why the political parties, specially the Democratic Coalition (Concertacion), missed their political mission to replace the statue-quo of eighteen years of Military Junta, by a real democracy?
 In general, all the political parties, negotiated a semi-democratic status-quo, to continue excluding the majority of the population from the National elections and to popular representations.
-The magic wand was the binomial system, which for twenty four years to the same political class permitted to be re-elected from two blocks of tendencies.
+The magic wand was the binomial system, which for twenty-four years to the same political class permitted to be re-elected from two blocks of tendencies.
 Electing privileges politicians, all of them, competing with themselves, without any chance for other political alternatives of renovation with new contenders.
 This will be the next political chapter of Chile political evolution to a real participative democracy.

-Emeritus Professor Juan Rolando Monroy is Chairman of The Latin American and Caribbean Cultural Soceity (LACCS-UK).
-He is a former Professor of Sociology at the University of Chile and State Technical University (Santiago), Chile, ex-Professor of Sociology at the University Ricardo Palma and National University of Education, Master Programme, Lima, Peru.
-Founder and Chairman of the Latin American and Caribbean Cultural Society (LACCS), Founder and Editor of the diplomatic publication “Nuevo Mundo 2000”.
-He received the “Heads of Mission Award”, in 1995 and 2000, in recognition for his persisting efforts to upgrade a cooperative diplomatic community in the U.K. The awards were presented by Their Excellencies the Ambassadors of the Republics of Slovenia and Ukraine respectively.
-Professor J R Monroy received several recognitions by Her Majesty Queen Elizabeth II, for his contribution to promote a better cultural understanding among nations accredited at the Court of St. James’s in the United Kingdom.
+* Emeritus Professor Juan Rolando Monroy is a Founder and Chairman of The Latin American and Caribbean Cultural Society (LACCS-UK).
+He is a former Professor of Sociology at the University of Chile and State Technical University (Santiago, Chile), ex-Professor of Sociology at the University Ricardo Palma and National University of Education (Lima, Peru).
+He is a Founder and Editor of the diplomatic publication “Nuevo Mundo 2000”.
+Professor Monroy received several recognitions by Her Majesty Queen Elizabeth II, for his contribution to promote a better cultural understanding among nations accredited at the Court of St. James’s in the U.K.